QUT-Digital-Observatory/resbaz24_qda/README.md

 - `2024_qld_election_reddit_dataset` - The dataset of Reddit data before and after the 2024 Queensland State Election.
 - `experiments` - Prompts and AI coding run data for part 3 of the workshop.
 Of particular interest is `experiments\1\phase1\phase1_assembled.csv` which contains coding data for all ~25k comments.
 - `outputs` - simple demonstration outputs from parts 1 and 2 of the workshop.
-- `resbaz24` - A Python package containing code to process documents, and run AI models.
+- `resbaz24` - A Python package containing code to process documents, and run AI models with strict JSON schema-defined responses.

 ## Notebook files